Please Note: Once you press play it will take a few seconds for the episode to start playing.

 7 Tips To Nail Your First Week On a Film Set

 Your first week on a film set will be an intimidating experience.
-It takes time to find your feet and feel comfortable in such a unique working environment.
+It takes time to find your feet and feels comfortable in such a unique working environment.
 You may have experience from college working on short film sets, but it is usually completely different working on blockbusters with hundreds of crew, cast, and extras.
 There can be large machinery moving around, lots of noise, multiple cameras, and camera cranes, equipment everywhere and on the stages, it is generally quite dark.
 You need to be aware, confident and know what happens on a film set to complete your tasks to the best of your ability.
 Here are some tips to help you get through your first week:

 Make sure you arrive at least 15 minutes before your call time to ensure you know exactly where you are going.
 This accounts for that extra little bit of traffic you weren’t expecting or when the main car park at the studio is full and you have to park 2 miles down the road.
 This is not only just for your first day but I love to see PAs and other people in my department show up 15 minutes early for work and sort themselves out before they have to be ready.
 In the fast-paced world of film sets, I might not slow down for the next 12 hours so having 15 minutes to mentally prepare at the start of the day helps to keep me sane while working this wild job.